Mastercard/flow/doc/src/main/markdown/further.md

  * The [`IntegrationTest`][IntegrationTest] exercises the complete system.
 The test launches an instance of each of the services, waits for them to start up fully, and then hits the system entrypoints with requests.
  * Each subsystem has its own test that exercises it in isolation, e.g.: [`CoreTest`][CoreTest], a subclass of [`AbstractServiceTest`][AbstractServiceTest].
 Here a single service is started up and hit with requests.
 We've introduced a `MockService` to take the part of the other services - its responses are harvested from the system model data.

+You can find the execution reports that are produced by these tests listed [here](https://mastercard.github.io/flow/).
+Note how all tests present the same set of expected data, but each exercises a different subset of it according to the system under test.

 The ability to drive multiple levels of testing from a single system model is the key strength of this framework.
 If the isolation tests are all passing, then you can have good confidence that the integration test will also pass.

 <!-- code_link_start -->